microsoft/CNTK/contrib/Python/doc/concepts.rst

 Several task-specific readers have been implemented.
 The most generic ones are the following:

-- A generic CNTKTextFormatReader, which defines a text format for reading tensors and attaching them to inputs.
+- A generic CNTKTextFormatReader (:class:`cntk.reader.CNTKTextFormatReader`),
+  which defines a text format for reading tensors and attaching them to inputs.
   The reader supports multiple inputs defined in a single file, allows for specifying dynamic axes by grouping samples by work unit (sequence) ID, and supports both sparse and dense tensors.

 - ImageReader - for reading in image data stored in directories.
 Not exposed in Python API at this point.